octo-kumo/physics-project/src/markdowns/superposition.md

 \end{align}
 $$
- As a whole a particle can have any position  so that there are different configurations which have any value of the position *x*.
+ As a whole a particle can have any position  so that there are different configurations which have any value of the position $x$.
 These are written:
 $$
 |x\rangle
 $$